RAF India: Origins and history

 The command had its origins in units of the Royal Flying Corps in India.
 In November 1915, the War Office despatched No. 31 Squadron to India, the squadron arriving at Nowshera in December.
 The squadron, including a basic aircraft park, was subsequently transferred to Risalpur.
 A period of intensive training ensued, during which flights were periodically sent on patrols over the North-West Frontier regions.
 A second squadron (No. 114 Squadron) was added in 1917.
 When the RAF was formed in May 1918, the total strength of the air force in India was 80 officers and 600 men.
 During the 1920s and 1930s, RAF India suffered from under-funding and subordination to the Commander-in-Chief, India; in July 1938, Thomas Inskip, the Minister for Co-ordination of Defence, released a report highlighting the command's "deplorable obsolescence which rendered it un-employable against modern aircraft."
-At the time, RAF India only received from 4 to 7 percent of the defence budget for British India, less than the allocation for the 16 horsed cavalry regiments in the British Indian Army.
+At the time, RAF India only received from 4 to 7 per cent of the defence budget for British India, less than the allocation for the 16 horsed cavalry regiments in the British Indian Army.

 Second World War

+On 3 September 1939 under Air Marshal Sir Philip Joubert de la Ferte, the force comprised No. 1 Group (India) at Peshawar with 5, 20, 27, and 60 Squadrons; 28 and 32 Squadrons reported directly to de la Ferte's headquarters; the AHQ Communications Flight was at Lahore; a Target Towing Flight at Trincomalee; the India Aircraft Depot at RAF Drigh Road, Karachi; and No. 1 Squadron IAF split between Drigh Road and Ambala.

+On 1 July 1942 the force had four groups (221, 224, 225, 222, and 223) and two separate squadrons reporting directly to Air Headquarters.
+No. 221 Group RAF at Calcutta comprised Nos 60 and 113 Squadrons flying Bristol Blenheim Mk.
+IVs in the light bomber role from Asansol; No. 215 Squadron RAF flying Vickers Wellington medium bombers from Pandaveswar; Nos 62 and 353 Squadrons flying Lockheed Hudsons in the General Reconnaissance role from Dum Dum; and two non-operational squadrons, Nos 20 and 28 flying Westland Lysanders in the Army Co-operation role from Jamshedpur and Ranchi, respectively.
+No. 223 Group RAF had two squadrons at Kohat for operations along the North-West Frontier.

 The air component of the British-American South East Asia Command became Air Command, South East Asia (ACSEA) on 30 December 1943, under Air Chief Marshal Sir Richard Peirse, who had been appointed Air Officer Commanding-in-Chief, Air Forces in India, in March 1942.
 It was based almost entirely in India and drew its administrative support from the RAF's Air Forces India.